janhavishankar/jst/_pages/publications.md

 Works in Progress
 ======
-- The Impact of Fractional Trading on Orderbook Dynamics
 - The Impact of Fractional Trading on Risk Aversion for Non-professional Investors under the Prospect Theory Framework
 - Exchange Traded Funds, Market Liquidity, and Financial Stability